John Holland (basketball): Austin Spurs (2018–2019)

 On November 19, 2018, the Austin Spurs announced that they had acquired the returning right to Holland and a 2019 second-round pick from the Canton Charge in exchange for Jaron Blossomgame.

 San Miguel Beermen (2019)

 On November 7, 2019, Holland signed with the San Miguel Beermen of the Philippine Basketball Association (PBA).
 He replaced Dez Wells as the team's import.

 Hapoel Jerusalem (2019–2020)

-On December 26, 2019, Holland signed with Hapoel Jerusalem of the Israeli Premier League as a replacement for Trent Lockett.
+On December 26, 2019, Holland signed with Hapoel Jerusalem of the Israeli Basketball Premier League as a replacement for Trent Lockett.
 He re-signed with the team on May 18, 2020, after averaging 13 points per game.

 UNICS Kazan (2020–2021)

 On July 27, 2020, Holland signed with Russian club UNICS Kazan of the VTB United League.

 2021–2022

 On August 23, 2021, Holland signed with Cariduros de Fajardo of the Baloncesto Superior Nacional.
 He averaged 12.8 points, 3.8 rebounds, 2.2 assists and 1.1 steals per game.

 On February 5, 2022, Holland returned to UNICS Kazan of the VTB United League.
 He left the team in early 2022 due to the 2022 Russian invasion of Ukraine.

 On March 6, 2022, Holland signed with Frutti Extra Bursaspor of the Basketbol Süper Ligi.

 In July 2022, he briefly played for Cariduros de Fajardo.